evan2304/github-tutorial/README.md

 Now you are done with the Initial Setup of Github and Cloud 9!

 ---
 ## Repository Setup
 Once you've established the accounts and the SSH key, you can now create a repository!
-1) The first step in this process is to make a repository (file) in either your Cloud 9 Or Github.
-The repository that lives on Cloud 9 is your _local repository_ whereas the
+1) The first step in this process is to make a repository (file) in both your Cloud 9 or Github.
+(The repository that lives on Cloud 9 is your _local repository_ whereas the one on Github is your _remote repository_.)
+    * First you want to make sure you are in the workspace.Your bash (the tab on the lower part of your screen) should look something like `yourusername:~/workspace`.
+If not then type `cd ~/workspace` in the bash. _There must always be a space between the `cd`and the name of the directory._ The command stands for Change Directory.
+(Remember that you must be in the parent directory to change into a directory.
+Use `cd ..`to navigate out the directory to the "grandparent" directory.)
+    * Now type `mkdir first-repo`.
+    `mkdir`stands for Make Directory, and `first-repo`is the name of the repository.
+You can name it whatever you would like, just remember to be consistent.

 ---